-Despite Borneo being the third biggest island in the world, the train is definitely not a common way of transportation.
+Despite Borneo being the third biggest island in the world, the train is not a common way of transportation.
 In fact, this island, the only island in the world shared by 3 independent countries, possesses only 134 kilometers of rail.
 All of these 134 kilometers are located in Sabah, one of the states composing Malaysia.
 One popular line connect Tenom with Beaufort.

 Trivia purpose : Borneo is shared by Indonesia under the name of Kalimantan, the Sultanate of Brunei and Malaysia under the two states of Sabah and Sarawak.

-As evidenced by our Transsiberian journey from Hong Kong to France, my son loves train, and both my partner and me had in mind to explore a little bit of Borneo’s jungle.
-Hiking with a two year-old kid through the rain forest is not an easy task, therefore this train ride seemed to fit perfectly our needs.
+As evidenced by our Transsiberian journey from Hong Kong to France, my son loves train, and both my partner and me had in mind to explore the Borneo’s jungle.
+Hiking with a two year-old kid through the rain forest is not an easy task, therefore this train ride seemed to be a great option.

-This article will share our experience on taking a train in Borneo between Beaufort and Tenom, with information, schedule, duration, price & everything you need to know to do the same.
+This article will share our experience on taking a train in Borneo between Beaufort and Tenom, with information, schedule, duration, price, nearby accommodation & everything you need to know to do the same.

 Schedule & Price

 From Beaufort, the first train is leaving at 7.50am every day and the second train leaves at 1.30pm, except on Sunday where it leaves at 1pm.

 From Tenom, the first train leaves at 7.30am every day, and the second train leaves at 1pm, except on Sunday where it leaves at 12.30pm.